 On the Mackenzie Delta, the engineers said the worst effects of rising temperatures would be increasingly frequent, bigger and faster flooding of low-lying areas.
 But the floods are not expected to include invasions by the nearby Beaufort Sea.

-Industry has yet to accept the idea that sea levels could rise significantly or that the polar ice cap could melt away.
+Industry has yet to accept the idea that sea levels will rise significantly or that the polar ice cap will melt away.
 It is widely conceded, even by northern aboriginal and civic leaders who support the project, that climate change already is being felt in arctic Canada.
 Symptoms include shortened winters and reduced useful periods for cold-season public works such as ice roads.
-But with winter temperatures still hovering for months in a range of -30 degrees C to -40 degrees C (-20 degrees F to -40 degrees F) on the Delta, it remains difficult to see how changes of only a handful of degrees will be enough to transform the region.
+But with winter temperatures still hovering for months in a range of -30 degrees C to -40 degrees C (-20 degrees F to -40 degrees F) on the Delta, it remains hard to see how changes of only a handful of degrees will be enough to transform the region.

 The extra water from Delta flooding is forecast to come from a combination of increased snowfall and accelerated spring thaws.
 On the Delta, melt water stays on the surface as a vast array of ponds and small lakes.
 Little water ever flows off the flat surface.
 Virtually none of the water soaks into the ground because it is permanently frozen at a shallow depth.
 Known as permafrost, the hard layer prevents drainage.